lzl124631x/algorithm/string/kmp.md

 KMP \(Knuth-Morris-Pratt\) algorithm is a substring search algorithm.

 LPS: Longest proper Prefix which is also Suffix.
-For example, `"abcdeabc"` has the LPS `"abs"`.
+For example, `"abcdeabc"` has the LPS `"abc"`.
 Note that the string itself can't be an LPS of itself.

 ## Algorithm